Nobody is ready for Marriage. Marriage makes you ready for Marriage

 At the beginning couples are distressed and literally ‘stuck’, often not able to see the silver lining behind the cloud.
 As a first step, strategies can be implemented to calm the situation and to develop a good enough foundation for the next step.

 The next step in Couples counselling is skill building.
-New ways of communicating are acquired and practiced, aiming at a better understanding and respecting that the other person has different viewpoints, preferences and needs.
+New ways of communicating are implemented and applied, being able to better understand emotionally and offer acceptance for the other having different preferences and needs.
 Learning to talk about difficult or controversial topics, learning to make mutually agreeable decisions, shaping a relationship of rich exchange of giving and taking and dealing with unfinished business are further options in couples counselling.
 New ways of relating become more and more convenient as you become more skilled.
 Depending on your issue constellation, this process can be shorter or longer, but is the phase in counselling that can best described as ‘work phase’.
 The destination is a more functional marriage.

-Couple sessions can be combined with individual session, depending on your individual situation.
-The counsellor is neutral that means his focus is on improving the relationship and he does not side with a person.
+Couple sessions can be combined with individual sessions, depending on your individual situation.
+The counsellor is neutral that means his focus is on improving the relationship and he does not take sides with a person.

-A functional marriage is keeps us healthier and reduces the overall amount of life’s distress.
-Working to improve your relationship is rewarding.
+A functional marriage keeps us healthier and even helps having a longer life by reducing stress.
+Improve your relationship is rewarding.
 You know you can do it because you did it.
 The improvements in your marriage are the results of the efforts you put in.
-Separation is not the automatic end of your problems; you may bring baggage into a new relationship and chances are that troubles start sooner or later.
+Separation is not the automatic end of your problems; you may bring unfinished business into a new relationship and chances are that troubles will start sooner or later.

 You may be interested to read